Divyanshu11011/DuaLite-Jr/README.md

 2) **Tailwind CSS Support**: (Bonus Task Done ✅) Generate Tailwind CSS directly from your designs.
 3) **Live Code Preview**: View your generated code live in a sandbox environment as you make changes in Figma.

-## Features

-- **Automatic Conversion**: Convert selected Figma frames and elements into clean HTML or Tailwind CSS.
-- **Flexible Output**: Choose between generating standard HTML or Tailwind CSS based on your project needs.
-- **Real-time Updates**: Instantly see the generated code as you adjust your design in Figma.

 ## Setup Instructions